 - Website: www.slunch.co.kr (Korean only)

-Owned by vegetable grocery store Veggie Food, Osegyehyang has been serving vegetarian food for over 10 years at Insa-dong.
+Owned by vegetable grocery store Veggie Food, Osegyehyang has been serving vegetarian food since 2007 in Insa-dong.
 The greatest draw of this restaurant is the diverse variety of menus.
-Oseggyehyang only prepares food using vegetables and therefore do not have any menu items for fruitarians.
+Oseggyehyang prepares food using only vegetables and therefore do not have any menu items for fruitarians.

 - Directions: Anguk Station (Seoul Subway Line 3), Exit 6.
 Walk for approx. 5 min.